 As of December 31, 2014 and 2013, the outstanding receivable and payable balances from these advances are shown as Due From Related Parties and Due to Related Parties, respectively, in the consolidated statements of financial position.
 Due from Related Parties and Due to Related Parties - current are either receivable in cash or paid through offsetting, unsecured non-interest-bearing liabilities and are expected to be paid within one year.
-Non-current Due to Related Parties, on the other hand, are unsecured non-interest-bearing liabilities.
-These are stated at their carrying value since the date of repayment is not currently determinable.
 Due from related parties represent outstanding advances to PhoenixPhilippines Foundation, Inc. (PPFI), a foundation created by the Group, amounting to P10.4 million as of December 31, 2014, and outstanding advances to Udenna Environmental Services, Inc., an entity under common ownership, amounting to P2.7 million as of December 31, 2013.